adriangb/di/docs/solving.md

 --8<-- "docs/src/solved_dependant.py"
 ```

-This lists all of the *Dependants* for the solved dependency, not directly the callable dependency.
+This lists all of the *Dependants* for the solved dependency.

 This means that you can create custom markers and easily enumerate them.
 For example, you might make a `Header` dependency and then want to know what headers are being requested by the controller, even if they are nested inside other dependencies: